ClaudiaRaffaelli/COVID-19-analysis/README.md

 - <code>graph_manager.py</code>
 - <code>covid-19_pandas_analysis.ipynb</code>

 The first file uses the library [NetworkX](https://networkx.github.io/) to build a graph of italian provinces, from the coronavirus data provided.
-Once the graph has been produced are performed a few computations.
-Inside the file, we make available two different versions of the Bellman Ford algorithm.
+Once the graph has been produced, are performed a few computations.
+Inside the file, we made available two different versions of the Bellman Ford algorithm.
 The first one, called <code>bellman_ford</code>, is slower and only implements the algorithm with just a few improvements.
 The other version, called <code>bellman_fordSPFS</code>, implements the variation of the Bellman Ford algorithm called Shortest Path First Algorithm.
 The main difference between the two algorithms is the presence of a data structure (a deque to be more precise) that speeds up the computation.
-It is also make available an implementation of the Betweenness centrality algorithm.
+It is also made available an implementation of the Betweenness centrality algorithm.

 The Jupyter Notebook has the aim of extracting some informations from the data of the two datasets, making a nice visualization of the results obtained.